 So, whether you sit on the floor, on a raised platform, a firm daybed, or a chair, you will still need an energetic “insulation” to repel these earth currents that disrupt meditation.

 For chairs, Supreme Swan has designed a perfect Silk and Wool Meditation Chair Blanket which I have not found anywhere else.
 It's handmade with 100% raw silk and wool, made locally by an excellent seamstress, which ensures the positive vibrations of ethical business.
+They have created a new blanket, Dhyanam, with a stunningly beautiful silk from India, which I highly recommend.

 MAKE IT YOUR OWN